RoozerXC/Music/README.md

 # RoozerXC - Discography/Misc.
 Music Stuff
 Open-source repository for my music project files.
-I mainly use FL Studio to write, compose, and produce my music.
+I mainly use FL Studio to write, compose, and produce my music, as well as Paint.net to make artwork for songs.
 Some songs might use copyrighted samples; see license information for more details

 # Gear
 ### Physical